 Pay attention to the design

 You might be doing everything right – a catchy subject line and a wonderful email body but if the design is too bold, flashy, or unappealing, you are driving a customer away.
+You can ask your graphic virtual assistant or even a Canva virtual assistant to keep an eye on it.

 A good email design is the one that contains:

-- Easy to read the text: Keep the fonts simple.
+Keep the fonts simple.
 You can annoy a customer by using complicated fonts.

-- Keep the flow intact: The message of the email must be broken into sections using white space, text, video, images, and CTA buttons.
+The message of the email must be broken into sections using white space, text, video, images, and CTA buttons.

-- Bright CTAs: Speaking of CTAs, use bright colors for adding CTA buttons so that they aren’t missed.
+Speaking of CTAs, use bright colors for adding CTA buttons so that they aren’t missed.

 Crafting an email layout doesn’t have to be rocket science.
 With these tips, create different sample layouts, try and test them within your team and pick the one that resonates with your welcome message as well as brand the best.